Qualcomm promotes Mollenkopf to CEO, ends Microsoft talk

 "Paul is a visionary guy and Mollenkopf really knows how to run things.
 So I think this division of labor makes a ton of sense, although it's a little earlier than I would have expected," said Bernstein analyst Stacy Rasgon.

-Under Jacobs, Qualcomm, founded in 1985, has become the top chip supplier for smartphones and its stock value has surpassed that of Intel Corp (INTC.O).
+Under Jacobs, Qualcomm, founded in 1985, has become the top chip supplier for smartphones and its stock value has surpassed that of Intel Corp.
 Intel is still the world's largest chipmaker by revenue but is struggling to gain a foothold in mobile.

 Investors have been urging Qualcomm to give back more of its profits, and last month Jacobs promised to return three-quarters of its free cashflow to shareholders.